 In a service business, the brand lives through the people in the organisation.
 It is a product of a thousand gestures.
 Therefore their active involvement is crucial.

 It’s inspiring to watch teams working together closely to define their ‘soul’.
-We always see people walking in with different views and walking out energised with a truly differentiated, single-minded purpose and shared vision – brand essence, brand pillars, unique value propositions, vocabulary, tone of voice and elevator pitch.
+We always see people walking in with different views and walking out energised with a truly differentiated, single-minded purpose and shared vision and values.

 Everything we sell in the financial world is based on delivering some form of promise – “I promise to pay you this money if your house falls down” – “I promise to look after your money and make it grow”.
 How we engage the hearts and minds of everyone in the organisation in the delivery of those promises defines brand success.

-If we start with Soul in financial branding, our words, thoughts and deeds will groove naturally.
+If we start with Soul in financial branding, our words, thoughts and deeds will flow together, naturally.